ethstorage/ethstorage-doc/es-node/run-a-node.md

 # Run a Node

-This is a practical tutorial to start an es-node instance to connect to the existing EthStorage network.
+This tutorial serves as a general guide to initiate an es-node instance and connect it to the existing EthStorage network.
+For detailed and updated instructions, it is recommended to access [this link](https://github.com/ethstorage/es-node#es-node).

 ## Minimum hardware requirements